NoroffFEU/development-platforms/src/content/docs/databases/comparing-databases-case-study.md

 The choice between relational, NoSQL, and in-memory databases, and more specifically data stores, such as MySQL, MongoDB, and Redis depends on the specific requirements of the project.
 Each database type and data store has its own advantages and disadvantages.

 Relational databases provides structured data and consistency, but may face challenges with scaling.
 NoSQL databases offer flexibility and scalability, but may compromise data consistency.
-In-memory databases provide speed and real-time processing, while it may risk data loss in the event of server failure
+In-memory databases provide speed and real-time processing, while it may risk data loss in the event of server failure.

 MySQL is optimal for data integrity and transactional support, MongoDB for unstructured data and scalability, and Redis for speed and versatility, particularly in real-time and caching scenarios.